 Visualize your online advertising calendar as a playbook for sports.
 Kind of like in basketball, football, or soccer.
 So each player (SEO, Content, Social Media, etc.) has a different job to do.
-They all work together to help you score big-time.
+They all work together to help you score big-time and win.
 It’s a team effort.

 More “players” = more results!

 Some players like SEO and Content are long-range or long-term.
-They go deep in order to set you up for success in the long-term.
+They go deep to set you up for success in the long term.
 Others like Social Media Ads and PPC are your front-line players that can produce big results right now.
-You need both to conquer and win the game of business.
+You need both to conquer and win the game of business sales.

 Basically, the better you tune your marketing calendar and stick to the plan, the better your chances of success.
 Are you ready for the big win?